Fluorodeoxyglucose (18F): Distribution

-The labeled [18F]FDG compound has a relatively short shelf life which is dominated by the physical decay of fluorine-18 with a half-life of 109.8 minutes, or slightly less than two hours.
-Still, this half life is sufficiently long to allow shipping the compound to remote PET scanning facilities, in contrast to other medical radioisotopes like carbon-11.
+The labeled [18F]FDG compound has a relatively short shelf life which is determined largely by the physical decay of fluorine-18 with a half-life of 109.8 minutes, or slightly less than two hours.
+Still, this half-life is sufficiently long to allow shipping the compound to remote PET scanning facilities, in contrast to other medical radioisotopes like carbon-11 with a half-life of ~20 minutes.
 Due to transport regulations for radioactive compounds, delivery is normally done by specially licensed road transport, but means of transport may also include dedicated small commercial jet services.
-Transport by air allows to expand the distribution area around a [18F]FDG production site to deliver the compound to PET scanning centres even hundreds of miles away.
+Transport by air allows expanding the distribution area around a [18F]FDG production site to deliver the compound to PET scanning centres within a 1–3-hour flight time.

 Recently, on-site cyclotrons with integral shielding and portable chemistry stations for making [18F]FDG have accompanied PET scanners to remote hospitals.
 This technology holds some promise in the future, for replacing some of the scramble to transport [18F]FDG from site of manufacture to site of use.